iparsrc/log-in-system-jwt/README.md

 ```
 pong
 ```
-This is simply to check if server is runinng or not.
+This is simply to check if server is running or not.
 ## /users/create
 Send a POST req with a json body. ex)
 ```